 9. 2003 Iran Earthquake

-A massive earthquake measuring 6.6 on Richter scale according to the United States Geological Survey caused extensive damage in city of Bam and surrounding Kerman province in southeastern Iran.
+A massive earthquake measuring 6.6 on the Richter scale, according to the United States Geological Survey, caused extensive damage in the city of Bam and surrounding Kerman province in southeastern Iran.
 Approximately, 26000 people lost their lives and 30,000 left injured.

 10. 2005 Pakistan Earthquake